YiweiShen/codez/README.md

 Codex will analyze the request and create a new Pull Request with the code changes.
 The AI will also post a comment with the generated code.

-### Example Usage: Planning Features
+### Example Usage: Creating Issues

-In an Issue or PR comment, ask to plan features and Codex will generate and create issues automatically:
+In an Issue or PR comment, ask to create issues and Codex will generate and create issues automatically:

 ```
-/codex Please plan features for our next API release.
+/codex Please create issues for our next API release.
 ```

 Codex will respond with a JSON-based feature plan and create a separate GitHub Issue for each feature.